jiverson002/userspace/docs/source/terminal/basics.rst

 We will run through a few examples that will cover the basics of executing commands.

-**Note**: If you're not already logged-in to a Linux server, now is a good time to log in.

 Without arguments or options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To execute a command without any arguments or options, simply type in the name of the command and hit ``RETURN``.